Algarve-Tourist.com

 Silves is one of the best destinations in the Algarve for a day trip, and there is decent public transport from the major tourist centres of Lagos, Portimão and Albufeira.

 It takes three hours to fully see Silves.
-Usually, a day trip is longer to include lunch or to reduce the pace of sightseeing under the intense summer sun.
+Usually, a day trip is longer to include lunch or to reduce the pace of sightseeing under the intense summer sun - a full guide to a day trip to Silves can be read here.

 The historic centre of Silves is compact and can be easily explored on foot, but there are steep cobbled streets leading up to the castle.
 As with all sightseeing in the Algarve, it is best to start earlier in the day, when temperatures are slightly lower.